Account

 PowerXT-360R is what you would call a standard choice for a residential PV system from Solaria.
 However, this panel is shorter and a little wider than a standard 60-cell panel — 63.8" x 43.9" whereas the size of a normal home panel is closer to 66" x 39".
 All-black design and no visible busbars make the panel look exceptional on any roof.
 Shingled design provides great shading resistance.
 The module itself is durable enough to withstand any harsh weather that is coming your way.

-This panel from Solaria is a good choice for commercial projects of small and medium scale.
+This panel from Solaria is a good choice for home and commercial projects of small and medium scale.
 It is the most powerful module in the product line for now.
 Amazing design of these modules catches an eye and contributes to the image of your business.
-The panel is split in four sections and parallel connection of substrings ensure low energy losses due shading.
+The panel is split into four sections and parallel connection of substrings ensure low energy losses due shading.
 It is well protected from harsh weather conditions and potential induced degradation.
 The module comes with a 25-year warranty for parts, labor and power output.

 PowerXT-365R-AC is an AC module which means that the panel comes with a preinstalled microinverter.
 The installation is much simpler with these modules – you just plug them into your electric panel and there is no need for a separate inverter.
 Enphase IQ7+ provides 290W of continuous power with 97.5% efficiency and can be managed remotely.
 While an AC module is a bit more expensive, it is a good choice if you want to simplify the installation process.